Sparrowhawk Class 2025 - 2026

 Find out what the children will be learning and the vital vocabulary that the children will encounter.

-History Knowledge Organiser - Magnificent Maya
+History Knowledge Organiser - Influential Monarchs

-Science Knowledge Organiser- Light
+Science Knowledge Organiser- Evolution and Inheritance

 Our Class Text